KILL [HARD | SOFT] [CONNECTION | QUERY [ID] ] [thread_id | USER user_name | query_id]

 statements.
 Otherwise, you can see and kill only your own threads and

 Killing queries that repair or create indexes on MyISAM and Aria tables may result in corrupted tables.
+Use the

 HARD option (default) kills a command as soon as possible.
 If you use